autopulated/winston-dynamodb/README.md

 ## Options

 ```
-accessKeyId     : your AWS access key id
+accessKeyId            : an AWS access key id
-secretAccessKey : your AWS secret access key
+secretAccessKey        : an AWS secret access key
-region          : the region where the domain is hosted
+region                 : the AWS region to use
-tableName       : DynamoDB table name
+tableName              : DynamoDB table name (this is automatically suffixed
+                         with dates to per-week tables)
+hostname               : hostname to use in logs (used as hash key for DB table)
+provisionWriteCapacity : write capacity units to provision for active log table
+provisionReadCapacity  : read capacity units to provision for active log table
 ```

 ## Prerequisite

-Make a table with `tableName`

-The table should have

-- hash key: (String) level
-- range key: (String) timestamp

-## Region

-Available Regions

-- us-east-1
-- us-west-1
-- us-west-2
-- eu-west-1
-- ap-northeast-1
-- ap-southeast-1
-- ap-southeast-2
-- sa-east-1
+The module sets up its own tables in DynamoDB (one per week).
+Logs are not automatically deleted, you must drop old tables when you no longer wish to access them.

 ## AWS Credentials